Iterated Revelation: How to Incentivize Experts to Reveal Novel Actions: Introduction

+The IRP can be thought of as a particular process by which the decision maker and expert negotiate how to split the surplus created by their cooperation.
+Greedy strategies thus trace out the maximal surplus that can be captured by the decision maker under any bargaining protocol.
+Applying this result to the case of antitrust regulation yields the following insight: Rather than committing to rules that attempt to anticipate future merger proposals and specify conditional approval ex-ante, the regulator is always better off committing to a particular negotiation \emph{process}, the IRP, and then maximizing greedily.

+While arbitrary mechanisms can be simulated within the IRP via an appropriate strategy (Theorem \ref{thm:mondisclosure}), identifying such a strategy may require a level of forward planning beyond the cognitive grasp of the decision maker.
+This is especially the case under bounded awareness or with imprecise beliefs about what has yet to be revealed.
+It is particularly remarkable, then, that when choosing efficient outcomes, forward planning is thoroughly unnecessary as greedy strategies are entirely backwards looking and computationally trivial to execute.

+In Section \ref{sec:general_strategic_analysis}, I consider a more general strategic analysis, dropping the requirement of efficiency.
+The decision maker's strategic concerns when adding a project to the shortlist are captured by the trade-off between (i) maximizing his payoff should the protocol end and the project get chosen, and (ii) minimizing the expert's payoff so as to relax future incentive constraints as much as possible.
+Theorem \ref{thm:locally_rat_is_undominated} shows that \emph{locally rational strategies}---those that always shortlist projects at the frontier of this trade-off---correspond to undominated direct mechanisms.
+In other words, the decision maker can justify any shortlist proposal so long as no other project has been revealed that is simultaneously better for himself and worse for the expert.
+Further, Theorem \ref{thm:greedy_is_cautious} shows that \emph{greedy} strategies---those that solve this trade off by maximizing (i) and ignoring (ii)---correspond to cautious direct mechanisms, those that maximize the worst case outcome going forward.

+These two results stand as bounds on the strategic predictions of the model.
+Locally rational strategies are those that optimize with respect to a specific ex-ante belief about the likelihood of what the expert can express.
+While such strategies are optimal in expectation with respect to said ex-ante belief, they might fare poorly under other distributions of the expert's type.
+Thus, if the decision maker cannot formulate a prior, she may want to hedge by acting cautiously.
+Greedy strategies are maximally cautious, optimizing the worst case outcome across all possible types of the expert.

-The reminder of this paper takes the following structure: Next, Section \ref{sec:model} presents the model, including a description of the decision environment and an analysis of the direct strategic interaction between the decision maker and the expert.
-Then, Section \ref{sec:mech} explores the mechanism designer's problem.
+The remainder of this paper takes the following structure: This section concludes with a numerical example that exposes the mechanics of the iterated revelation protocol in the context of antitrust regulation.
+Section \ref{sec:model} presents the environment of the model and the IRP, and contains the universality results relating strategies to direct mechanisms.
+Section \ref{sec:eff} analyzes the case where the decision maker is constrained to enact efficient outcomes and Section \ref{sec:general_strategic_analysis} considers the case without this constraint.
+Section \ref{sec:payoff_uncertainty} examines a generalization of the model where the decision maker faces payoff uncertainty.
 Finally, a discussion, including relevant literature, is presented in Section \ref{sec:lit}.
 All proofs are found in the appendix.